-The following fingerprinting books provide helpful information on the subject of Fingerprinting.
+If you’re interested in learning more, the following books provide information on the history, processes involved, and how the techniques are currently being applied to investigate crime scenes.
 These books will help you learn how to:

-- Learn the types of equipment used in fingerprinting such as fingerprinting ink, pads, and forms
+- Learn the types of equipment, technology and software used such as ink, pads, forms and scanners